ArenaCoinDev/Ar3na/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package arenad/arena-qt for Debian-based Linux systems.
-If you compile arenad/arena-qt yourself, there are some useful files here.
+This directory contains files used to package ar3nad/ar3na-qt for Debian-based Linux systems.
+If you compile ar3nad/ar3na-qt yourself, there are some useful files here.

-## arena: URI support ##
+## ar3na: URI support ##

-arena-qt.desktop  (Gnome / Open Desktop)
+ar3na-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install arena-qt.desktop
+	sudo desktop-file-install ar3na-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your arenaqt binary to `/usr/bin` and the `../../share/pixmaps/arena128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your ar3naqt binary to `/usr/bin` and the `../../share/pixmaps/ar3na128.png` to `/usr/share/pixmaps`

-arena-qt.protocol (KDE)
+ar3na-qt.protocol (KDE)